 These are the overall average travel costs for the two destinations.

 Should I visit Chapel Hill or Duck?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Chapel Hill is a college town in North Carolina that, together with Raleigh and Durham, makes up the Research Triangle area.
 The town is 28 miles northwest of Raleigh and 12 miles southwest of Durham.
 Chapel Hill dates back to 1819 when it was founded to support the University of North Carolina at Chapel Hill.
 With a population of just over 52,000, Chapel Hill has the vibe of a small college town with the amenities of a larger community.
 It's proximity to both Raleigh and Durham give it an economic boost that provides economic diversity and security.

 Duck is a resort town in Dare County, North Carolina.
 The town is quite small, with a year around population of just 369, but during the peak summer months the tourist crowds can climb to over 20,000.
 Duck is also the northernmost incorporated town in the county, and also the newest town in the Outer Banks, having been incorporated on May 1st, 2002.

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Chapel Hill is $131, while the average daily cost in Duck is $151.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
 What follows is a categorical breakdown of travel costs for Chapel Hill and Duck in more detail.